GauthierDefrance/AutoFishing/ReadMe.md

 # What do you need ?

-#### I made just for you : LibsAutoInstaller.py, just launch it and it will install all the libs you need.
+#### I made just for you : InstallMissingLibs.bat, just launch it and it will install all the libs you need.

 - Python installed in your machine + In PATH
 - Torch library